Equity strategies

 Performance commentary

-• In January, the Fund delivered a positive absolute performance though below its reference indicator.
+• In February, the Fund delivered a negative absolute performance and underperformed its reference indicator.

 Outlook strategy